rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231226_New York Times Podcasts.md

 *  I tried to go and take his shoes off, but I can't even find his feet.
 *  The ocean was just pushing me against the wall.
 *  And I, and I, I took him to the water.
-*  And he was just pulling me against the wall.
 *  And I told him, you have to follow me.
 *  I see.
 *  And the way he was swimming, I said, there's no way he's going to make it.
 *  He was just struggling, just swelling water and coughing and somehow he managed
 *  to get very close to the rock and I pulled him up.
-*  You know, he's overweight and he's, you know, older.
+*  You know, he's overweight and he's older.
 *  It was a miracle.
 *  And, you know, we still had debris falling on us and we had waves just coming over us.
 *  We were holding onto the rocks to not like get pulled or stuck in by the ocean.
+*  It was just, it was just, it was just, it was just, it was just,
-*  A nightmare.
+*  a nightmare.
 *  And then I heard a dog screaming.
 *  So I was like, I have to go back and I jumped back in the water.
 *  You know, I try to get back on the Harbor.
 *  He was laying against the wall.
-*  His eyes closed and it was screaming.
+*  His eyes closed and just screaming.
 *  There's no way I could care.
 *  I was a big pit bull and I had one, you know, my hand was fractured or broken.
 *  So I thought if I, if I try to grab him in the water, he's already freaked out.